ZXeno/MiniBlazorMVVM/README.md

 			this.OnPropertyChanged();
 		}
 	}
-}
-`
+}`

 In  your `Startup.cs` class, be sure to register your viewmodel with the dependency injection system.
 `services.AddScoped<MyFancyViewModel>();`

 For your view, there is the `ViewComponentBase.cs` class.
 You can directly inhert this in your Blazor component/page, or you can extend it to create your custom view logic.

-This first example shows directly utilizing the ViewComponentBase to inject your viewmodel directly into a Blazor page:
+This first example shows directly utilizing the ViewComponentBase to inject your viewmodel directly into a Blazor page
-`

 	@page = "/fancypantspage"
 	@using MBMVVM
 	@inherits ViewComponentBase<MyFancyViewModel>